We may earn affiliate commissions for the recommended products. Learn more.

 qustodio rules

-But while you can decide whether to apply time limits to your routines, you can’t deactivate some of the already-set schedules, such as Web Filtering or SafeSearch.
+While you can decide whether to apply time limits to Routines, you can’t deactivate some of the already-set schedules, such as Web Filtering or SafeSearch.

 Games & apps

 The Games & Apps feature lets you allow, block, or set time limits on your child’s apps.
 You’ll be able to see any app your child accesses in the dashboard, and you can even turn on alerts for when your kid uses an app for the first time.
-As a result, you will establish a safe gaming and app usage environment.
+For example, you can restrict well-known platforms like YouTube, TikTok, Instagram, Facebook, Snapchat and many others to specific time allowances – or block them entirely.
+As a result, you can create a safe gaming and app usage environment.

 qustodio games and apps

-However, a minor area for improvement is the enforcement of this feature, as there are some occasional delays.
+It’s worth noting that there’s a minor area for improvement in this feature, as there are some occasional delays.

 YouTube monitoring